merlijnkersten/timeslices/README.md

 ## Conclusion and discussion

 My recommendation is that we add a weekday timeslice to the model.
 This timeslice enriches the data as it allows us to capture weekly variance in the data, without adding much computational complexity or complicating data gathering.
 Figure 4 shows that the load, export, and import values have a strong weekly and intraweekly (7 days and 3.5 days) frequencies, but these are currently not captured in the daynite and season timeslices.
 This new group does, partially, capture them.
 Furthermore, other economic statistics on working day/weekend day consumption and production patterns should be readily available.
-Using a more granular seven-day weekday timeslice (weekday 2) increases computational costs ($$4 \cdot 7 \cdot 3 = 84$$ vs $4 \cdot 2 \cdot 3=24$) without increasing accuracy and is therefore not recommended.
+Using a more granular seven-day weekday timeslice (weekday 2) increases computational costs (4 × 7 × 3 = 84 vs 4 × 2 × 3=24) without increasing accuracy and is therefore not recommended.

 I suggest using the abbreviation 'L' for working days (**l**abour) and 'H' for weekend days (**h**oliday).
 Using these conventions, the new timeslices and their annual share are: